oreLINK/XML-UBL/README.md

 * 🔴 This module/element is not yet implemented in this template.
 * 🟠 This module/element is currently being implemented and will be available in a future release.
 * 🟢 This module/element is implemented and can be used in this template.
+* 🔵 This module/element is mandatory in this template.

 ### Credit Note 2.0